samuel-walters/docker/README.md

 * Volume: A Kubernetes volume is a directory that contains data accessible to containers in a given Pod in the orchestration and scheduling platform.

-* Persistent volume: A persistent volume is a piece of storage in a cluster that an administrator has provisioned.
-It is a resource in the cluster, just as a node is a cluster resource.
-A persistent volume is a volume plug-in that has a lifecycle independent of any individual pod that uses the persistent volume.
+* Persistent volume: A persistent volume is a volume plug-in that has a lifecycle independent of any individual pod that uses the persistent volume.
+For example, with regard to MongoDB, this storage must not be affected by whatever happens to the MongoDB Pod.
+If the MongoDB Pod is deleted, the storage will persist — if the MongoDB Pod is moved to another node, the storage will persist.

 * ContainerPort: The ContainerPort defines the port on which the app can be reached.